dikortis/LetsTalkETC/Episodes/Episode_4.md

  there was some
-distributions that went on that I wasn't completely comfortable with so I had it yet another falling out with athyrium at that time then I you know of course I crawled back because I loved attack and i know i got involved with you know
+distributions that went on that I wasn't completely comfortable with so I had it yet another falling out with ethereum at that time then I you know of course I crawled back because I loved attack and i know i got involved with you know